Professor Sir David MacKay

 Surface Water Source Heat Pumps

-CIBSE has launched a consultation on the draft Surface Water Source Heat Pumps: Code of Practice with a request for comments by 24 July.
-The Training & Standards Committee of the GSHPA has made a major input to the draft document which can be seen at: Consultation on SWSHPs.
+CIBSE has launched a Code of Practice on Surface Water Source Heat Pumps in conjunction with the Heat Pump Association and the GSHPA.
+The Training & Standards Committee of the GSHPA has made a major input to the document which is now available to GSHPA members.

 The GSHPA has launched its Ground Source Heat Pump Manifesto to encourage the new government to stimulate the heat pump market to help achieve the country's commitments under the Climate Change Act: GSHPA Manifesto.